BernardoMG/dev-reTHINK-Hackathon/1st Challenge.md

 # 1st Challenge

-Each team should develop a web application that uses the `XHyperty` hyperty that can be deployed from the `hysmart.rethink.ptinovacao.pt` catalogue.
+Each team should develop a web application that uses the `Code Generator` hyperty that can be deployed from the `hysmart.rethink.ptinovacao.pt` catalogue.
 This hyperty generates a code according to the name of each team that should be passed as input.
 The resulting code should be shown in the developed application.

 ![1st Challenge](https://github.com/BernardoMG/dev-reTHINK-challenge/blob/master/Figures/1-Challenge.jpg)